valerieljx/HOYA-Documentation/docs/general_terminology/data_engineering.md

 - A series of processes hat move data from one system to another, typically involving multiple stages such as extraction, transformation, and loading.

+    - These pipelines can be designed to operate in real-time (stream processing) or in scheduled intervals (batch processing).

-- It ensures a smooth flow of data from source to destiination.
+- It ensures a smooth flow of data from source to destination.

 ## Data Warehouse